nus-cs2103/website-base/admin/tp-testing-fragment.md

 * Ensure you have access to a **computer that is able to run course projects** %%e.g. has the right Java version%%.

-* **Ensure you can run [CATcher](https://catcher-org.github.io/CATcher/)** on your computer.
+* **Ensure you can use [CATcher](https://catcher-org.github.io/CATcher/)** on your computer.
 You should have done this when you smoke-tested CATcher earlier in the semester.

 <div class="indented-level1">